GMDSP-Linked-Data/GenericStatsCube/README.md

-Generic Stats
+Generic Stats Cube
 =================

 Overview
 --------
-A generic Refine project to model statistics as RDF data cubes.
+A generic Open Refine project to model statistics as RDF data cubes.

 Use case